AMUSED: An Annotation Framework of Multi-modal Social Media Data: Background

-With the emergence of social media as a news resources \cite{caumont201312}, many people or group of people use it for different purpose like news sharing, personal opinion, social crime in the form of hate speech, cyber bullying.
-Nowadays, the journalists cover some of the common issues like misinformation, mob lynching, hate speech, and they also link the social media post in the news articles \cite{cui2017does}.
-In the proposed framework, We used the news articles from profession news website for developing the proposed framework.
-We only collect the news articles/blog from the credible source which does not compromise with the news quality \cite{meyer1988defining}.
-In the next section, we discuss the proposed methodology for the AMUSED framework.
+Since the emergence of social media as a news resource~\cite{caumont201312}, people use this resource very differently.
+They may share news, state a personal opinion or commit a social crime in the form of hate speech or cyberbullying \cite{DBLP:conf/fire/0001MSJNPMS20}.
+The COVID-19 pandemic arguably has to lead to a surge in the spread of misinformation~\cite{shahifakecovid} Nowadays, journalists cover some common issues like misinformation, mob lynching, and hate speech; they also link the social media post in the news articles~\cite{cui2017does}.

+To solve the problem of the data collection and its annotation, related social media posts from news articles can be used.
+Labelling social media is then done based on the news article's contents.
+To get a reliable label, the credibility of the news sources must be considered~\cite{kohring2007trust}.
+For example, a professional news website registered with the International Fact-Checking Network~\cite{Poynter2020} should, generally, be rather creditable.

-\section{Data on Social Media Platforms}
+\subsection{Data on Social Media Platforms}

+Social Media sites allow users to create and view posts in multiple formats.
+Every day, billions of posts containing images, text, videos are shared on social media sites such as Facebook, Twitter, YouTube and Instagram \cite{aggarwal2011introduction}.
+Data are available in different formats, and each social media platform apply restriction on data crawling.
+For instance, Facebook allows crawling data only related to public posts and groups.